 Furthermore, GST paid on the purchase of goods and services can be set off against the output tax payable on the supply of goods and services.
 Thus, GST provides for comprehensive and continuous tax throughout the supply chain.
 It does away with the cascading effect of taxes.

 Just like the state level Value Added Tax (VAT) levied on sale of inter-state goods, GST is a national level tax that incorporates value added principle.
 Therefore, we can say that GST is a well designed VAT on goods and services.
-It eliminates the shortcomings such as marginal benefit of tax credit and multiplicity of taxes that persisted in VAT.
+It eliminates the shortcomings such as marginal benefit of input tax credit and multiplicity of taxes that persisted in VAT.